willyh101/caiman_online/README.md

 4. Open Anaconda prompt and change to the directory where you put caiman_online (`cd path/to/caiman/folder`)

 5. Install caiman-online with:  `conda env create -f environment.yml`.
-This will install caiman, python, and all other packages you need to set up and run the websocket servers, do analysis, etc.
+This will install caiman, python, and all other packages you need to set up and run the websocket servers, do analysis, etc. This can take a few minutes, especially while 'solving environment'.

 5. Activate the environment `conda activate caiman-online`

-6. From the terminal, run `python setup_matlab.py`
+6. From the terminal, run `python setup_matlab.py`.
+This creates the callback functions needed for ScanImage.